roocs/rook/CONTRIBUTING.rst

 Deploying
 ---------

 A reminder for the maintainers on how to deploy.
-Make sure all your changes are committed (including an entry in HISTORY.rst).
-Then run:
+Make sure the release branch includes the changelog, refreshed Conda artifacts, and version metadata.
+Push and merge that release commit, then tag the merged commit on ``main``:

 .. code-block:: console

-    $ bump-my-version bump patch # possible: major / minor / patch
+    $ git switch main
+    $ git pull --ff-only
-    $ git push
+    $ git tag -a v1.2.4 -m "Release v1.2.4"
-    $ git push --tags
+    $ git push origin v1.2.4

 Code of Conduct
 ---------------